-The World Press Photo Foundation is releasing a technical report reviewing a range of issues related to the contest, as promised during the winners announcement on 18 February 2016.
+The World Press Photo Foundation is releasing a technical report reviewing a range of issues related to the 2017 Photo Contest.

 Lars Boering, managing director of the World Press Photo Foundation, said:

-As part of our commitment to be more transparent about our activities, we are making public data on the contest related to issues of diversity, representation, and verification.
+"This is World Press Photo’s second year to release a technical report reviewing the photo contest.
+As part of our desire to be more transparent about our activities, we are making public data on the contest related to issues of diversity, representation, and verification.

 About World Press Photo